alpha60-devops/alpha60-swarm-media-probe/docs/architecture.md

 <cache_dir>/<btih>/.../<media-name>.sized
 ```

-Before contacting the swarm, `find_cache_file()` searches that directory recursively for a `.sized` file.
-A cached file is accepted only when it meets the configured minimum size.
+Before contacting the swarm, `find_cache_file()` searches that directory recursively for a `.sized` artifact that meets the configured minimum size.

-When no viable cache exists, `media_downloader::almost_nothing()` configures libtorrent, selects a media file/piece range, downloads a bounded amount of data, waits for disk-related alerts, and materializes a fractional `.sized` file.
+For a cache miss, `media_downloader::almost_nothing()` selects the largest torrent file but initially assigns every file priority zero.
+It builds container-aware byte-range plans and maps those ranges to torrent pieces:

+- a growing contiguous prefix for all supported media;
+- an additional tail of up to 32 MiB for MP4, M4V, and MOV when the download budget permits.

+Only those piece spans receive high priority.
+Completion is determined from `torrent_handle::have_piece()` for every piece intersecting the requested ranges, rather than from aggregate downloaded-byte counters.

+The libtorrent backing media remains a sparse file with the original logical size.
+It is temporary and is normally removed after a cache artifact is committed.

+### 3. Redux artifact creation

+`media_redux` runs while the sparse backing file still exists.
+It invokes FFmpeg with:

+- explicit demux/mux expectations derived from the source extension;
+- one optional video stream, audio streams, and optionally subtitle streams;
+- stream copy rather than transcoding;
+- tolerant timestamp and damaged-packet flags;
+- an explicit output muxer;
+- a target output limit; and
+- `+faststart` for MP4 and MOV.

+The helper writes to an extension-preserving temporary path, validates the result with FFprobe, checks minimum and maximum sizes, then atomically renames it to the `.sized` destination.

+If redux fails but the minimum contiguous prefix is verified, the downloader copies that prefix as a fallback.
+An arbitrary sparse prefix is no longer accepted merely because aggregate progress reached a byte count.

-### 3. Metadata extraction
+### 4. Metadata extraction

 `media_info_extractor` executes two external programs: